DemirelZ/ExpenseCalculator/README.md

 ﻿# ExpenseCalculator

- Bu proje HTML CSS ve JavaScript kullanılarak oluşturulmuştur. </br>
+This project was created using HTML CSS and JavaScript. </br>
 </br>

-<h2> Find the screen gif below </h2>